Abhisekbag1/FAKE_NEWS_DETECTION_PROJECT/README.md

    Flask or Django: Web frameworks for developing and deploying the machine learning model as a web application.

  # DESIGN AND CONCEPT GENERATION:

-  Using the database, select, identify, recognize and search.
+  1.Using the database, select, identify, recognize and search.
- Machine Learning algorithms .
+2. Machine Learning algorithms .
- NLP (Natural Language Processing) techniques/ featurizers to make our computer understand.
+3. NLP (Natural Language Processing) techniques/ featurizers to make our computer understand.
- Exploratory data analysis.
+4.Exploratory data analysis.
- Getting dataset to train model.
+5. Getting dataset to train model.
- Testing accuracy.
+6. Testing accuracy.
- Again and again training model and testing accuracy.
+7. Again and again training model and testing accuracy.

+# AUTHORS:
+1.ABHISEK BAG/21BCS9333@cuchd.in
+2.KHUSHI RANJANA/21BCS9320@cuchd.in
+3.Pragya/21BCS9346@cuchd.in